 Each Portfolio also pays a monthly fee at the annual rate of 0.01% or one basis point for the first \$1 billion of net assets with no fee charged for net assets in excess of \$1 billion.
 This fee may be voluntarily waived until the Portfolio's assets are at least \$10 million.

-Fees paid to WISC for accounting services by each of the Portfolios for the past three fiscal years were:
+Fees paid to WISC for accounting services for the past three fiscal years ended December 31, 2019, December 31, 2018 and December 31, 2017 by each of the Portfolios were: